-Health and safety at work doesn’t start and finish at reducing physical risks.
+Health and safety at work don’t start and finish at reducing physical risks.
 Whilst stress can affect us in all areas of life it is becoming increasingly important for employers to be aware of its presence among employees.
-This was before the pandemic, but is even more important now.
+This was before the pandemic but is even more important now.

 The Mental Health Foundation has shared ideas with how you can look after your mental health while during the coronavirus pandemic.
 We highly recommend that you take a look at this, regardless of whether you are an employer or employee.